An operator splitting analysis of Wasserstein--Fisher--Rao gradient flows

 The similarity in structure of the sequential split PDEs \eqref{eq:seqsplitpdeWthenFR} and \eqref{eq:seqsplitpdeFRthenWGAUSS} in the Gaussian setting also allows for obtaining analytic solutions of the mean and covariance in a similar fashion.
-By an application of Lemma~\ref{lem:analsolngaussian} with $\gamma$ in place of $t$ and setting $M_\gamma = (e^\gamma - 1)I$, one obtains
+An application of Lemma~\ref{lem:analsolngaussian} with $\gamma$ in place of $t$ and setting $M_\gamma = (e^\gamma - 1)I$, gives

-for the mean $b_\gamma$ and covariance $Q_\gamma$ of a single step of W-FR of size $\gamma$.
+for the mean $b_1$ and covariance $Q_1$ of a single step of W-FR of size $\gamma$.
 Similarly, setting $M_\gamma = -\frac{1}{2} C_\pi (e^{2\gamma C_\pi^{-1}} - I)$ in Lemma~\ref{lem:analsolngaussian} yields

-for the mean $a_\gamma$ and covariance $P_\gamma$ of a single step of FR-W of size $\gamma$.
+for the mean $a_1$ and covariance $P_1$ of a single step of FR-W of size $\gamma$.

-The structure of the mean for both splitting schemes is exactly the same as that obtained for the exact WFR flow with $C_t$ replaced by $Q_\gamma, P_\gamma$ respectively.
+The structure of the mean for both splitting schemes is exactly the same as that obtained for the exact WFR flow with $C_\gamma$ replaced by $Q_1, P_1$ respectively.
 This demonstrates that in the Gaussian case the speed-up due to splitting is driven primarily through the improvement in covariance estimation.
-In particular, notice the difference in structure between $C_t$ vs $Q_\gamma$ and $P_\gamma$.
-The difference due to operator ordering is more subtle, as $Q_\gamma$ and $P_\gamma$ differ only by a single factor $e^{2\gamma C_\pi^{-1}}$.
+In particular, notice the difference in structure between $C_\gamma$ vs $Q_1$ and $P_1$.
+The difference due to operator ordering is more subtle, as $Q_1$ and $P_1$ differ only by a single factor $e^{2\gamma C_\pi^{-1}}$.
 As will be shown later in this section, this factor does not necessarily lead to acceleration in all cases, and depends on the relationship between $\mu_0$ and $\pi$.